e04/go-irl/README.md

     ```
     .
+    ├── README.md
     ├── go-srtla
     ├── srt-live-reporter
     ├── obs-srt-bridge
     ├── go-irl.sh         # Linux/macOS
     ├── go-irl-windows.bat  # Windows
-    └── _go-irl.ps1 # Windows
+    └── _go-irl.ps1       # Windows Helper
     ```

-2.  **(Linux/macOS) Make the Script Executable**:
+3.  **(Linux/macOS) Make the Script Executable**:
     Windows users can skip this step.
 Open your terminal, navigate to the project directory, and run:

     ```bash
     chmod +x go-irl.sh
     ```

-3.  **Run the Stack**:
+4.  **Run the Stack**:
-    Execute the appropriate launcher to start all services:
+    Execute the appropriate launcher to start all three services in a single terminal window.

     - **Linux/macOS**: